morachake/State-Managemt/README.md

-# State Management in React
+# State Management in React and ReactNative apps

 # managing state in react using redux, context API ...